ronsevetoci/oci-functions-operator/docs/helm-install.md

 Allow any-user to manage log-groups in compartment <logging-compartment> where all {request.principal.type = 'workload', request.principal.namespace = 'oci-functions-operator-system', request.principal.service_account = 'oci-functions-operator-controller-manager', request.principal.cluster_id = '<oke-cluster-ocid>'}
 ```

+Use the exact Logging resource type `log-groups`. `logging-groups` is not a valid OCI IAM resource type.
+The aggregate diagnostic resource type is `logging-family`.

 `404 NotAuthorizedOrNotFound` from Logging Management `ListLogs` means the `logGroupId` is wrong, the log group is in a different region, or the workload principal lacks `manage log-groups` in the log group's compartment.
 As a short diagnostic, temporarily test `manage logging-family in tenancy` for the same workload principal; if that works, narrow back to `manage log-groups` on the exact logging compartment or `target.loggroup.id`.

 Events rule invocation policy: